githubscientist/react-fsd61wde/README.md

 - **useState**: useState is a Hook that allows you to have state variables in functional components.
 - **useEffect**: useEffect is a Hook that allows you to perform side effects in functional components.
   Example: Data fetching, setting up a subscription, and manually changing the DOM in React components.

+## useEffect:

+- The useEffect hook runs after the first render and after every update.
+- It is a close replacement for componentDidMount, componentDidUpdate, and componentWillUnmount.

+## props drilling:

+- Props drilling is the process of passing props from one component to another component (at multiple levels) in React.